top of page

 Hi!
 I'm Kyle.

 I am an audio designer that does everything, from SFX to music to implementation.
-I have a Bachelors Degree in music, play the trombone, and have been providing audio services to clients for one year.
+I have a Bachelors Degree in music, play the trombone, and have been providing audio services to clients for two years.
 I love exploring new ways audio can enhance, add to, or even inform a game's overall design.
 Unless stated otherwise, all audio you will hear on this site has been created by me using recorded sounds, sound libraries, and virtual instruments or plugins.

 HIGHLIGHTS